 There are numerous difference between NPN and PNP transistors, even though both are bipolar junction transistors.
 There are applications which makes transistors as a device- switch and amplifier.
-In a PNP transistor, the majority charge carriers are holes whereas in NPN the majority charge carriers are electrons.
+In a PNP transistor, the majority charge carriers are holes while in NPN the majority charge carriers are electrons.

 You may also want to check out these topics given below!